usnistgov/FederalProfile-8259A/_8259-Control/logical.md

   - Situations where IOT devices can be used by anyone, and roles do not need to be defined.
 For example: A National Park IoT device where visitors are able to ask questions, and then the IoT device provides answers.
 The identity of the person asking is not collected (a privacy control), but perhaps the question itself is logged/recorded to determine topic interests.
 - Establish policies and procedures describing situations when specified features can be used for the IoT device without authorization by a role or individual.
   - For example, turning on a smart coffee maker in an agency's break room.
-  - Include within the policies and/or procedures a description of the compensating controls necessary in such situations, such as the need to be physically present for the use of the IOT device; such as needing to be physically at the coffee maker to turn the coffee maker on.
+  - Include within the policies and/or procedures a description of the compensating controls necessary in such situations, such as the need to be physically present for the use of the IoT device; such as needing to be physically at the coffee maker to turn the coffee maker on.

 ## Policies and procedures for including security and privacy requirements in third party contractual agreements.

-Policies and procedures provide the details necessary to implement management and operational controls for including security and privacy requirements within third party contractual agreements that involve access to, and/or use of, IoT devices by third parties.
+Policies and procedures provide the details necessary to implement management and operational controls for including security and privacy requirements within third party contractual agreements that involve access to, and/or use of, the IoT device by third parties.
 Controls that may be necessary:

 **Manufacturer**